Mead Road, Gloucester, Gloucestershire, GL4 5YS

 Very simply, geography is about understanding the world by: comparing locations; investigating; researching different sources; writing and talking about places; asking and answering questions.

-In Years 1 and 2, your child will be asked to begin to develop a geographical vocabulary by learning about where they live, as well as one other small area of the United Kingdom and a small area in a contrasting non-European country.
+In Years 1 and 2, your child will be asked to begin to develop their geographical vocabulary by learning about where they live, as well as one other small area of the United Kingdom and a small area in a contrasting non-European country.
 They will learn about weather patterns in the United Kingdom and hot and cold areas of the world.
 They will use ICT, world maps, atlases and globes, simple compass directions, aerial photographs and plans, as well as simple fieldwork and observational skills.
-Schools have flexibility to choose the areas they teach and there is considerable variation between schools in their approaches.

 In Years 3 to 6, the geography curriculum retains some flexibility, and builds and expands on previous knowledge.
 There are three focus areas:

-Locational knowledge examines latitude, longitude and time zones.
-Your child will use maps to focus on Europe, North and South America, concentrating on regions, key physical / human characteristics, countries, and major cities.
+Your child will use maps to focus on Europe, North and South America, concentrating on regions, key physical and human characteristics, latitude, longitude, countries, and major cities.
 They will also work on locating the counties and cities of the United Kingdom, and start to explore their human and physical characteristics.

-Children also examine geographical similarities and differences by comparing the geography of a region of the United Kingdom with a region in a European country, and with a region in either North or South America.
-This is part of the place knowledgeaspect of the curriculum.
+Children will also examine geographical similarities and differences by comparing the geography of a region of the United Kingdom with a region in a European country, and with a region in either North or South America.

 The curriculum content may appear daunting, but don’t panic — you are already an accomplished geographer!
 Your daily life constantly provides you with rich geographical experiences, information and understanding.
 You think and act geographically, often without realising it.
 It comes naturally … as you navigate your way around your home and neighbourhood; as you make sense of local and world news; as you respond to the weather forecast, as you decide on a holiday location and how to get there.